MicrosoftDocs/winrt-related/winrt-related-src/schemas/voicecommands/voice-command-elements-and-attributes-1-1.md

 # Voice Command Definition (VCD) elements and attributes v1.1

+> [!NOTE]
+> The Cortana Skills Kit for consumer and enterprise, and the skills built on these platforms, have been deprecated.

 See latest version at [**Voice Command Definition (VCD) elements and attributes v1.2**](voice-command-elements-and-attributes-1-2.md).

 Reference documentation for the XML markup elements and attributes used in VCD files to specify recognition constraints.